opensafely-core/r-docker/DEVELOPERS.md

 Under the hood, this builds `VERSION/Dockerfile` using docker compose and buildkit.

+### Building on GitHub Actions

+The v1 image is built on GitHub Actions when there is a new commit on main (i.e., when a PR is merged).
+Typically, the build takes approximately 2 hours.

+The v2 image is built on GitHub Actions when there is a new commit on a branch.
+Typically, the build takes approximately 5 minutes.

+### Building locally

 In v1, we currently build a lot of packages, so an initial build on a fresh checkout can take a long time (e.g. an hour).
 However, to alleviate this, the v1/Dockerfile is carefully designed to use local buildkit cache, so subsequent